AndreFilip/CrudWebApplicationExampleFrontEnd/README.md

 -This is the frontend implementation of Public Soft Coding Project and was written in Angular.

--download the project and extract the files
+-Download the project and extract the files

--go inside the main folder of it where the "src" subfolder is, copy this path (eg. C:\etc\etc\src) , open the shell (command prompt in Windows OS), move to the path (tip: write in the command prompt "cd <path>" and press Enter), then type "ng serve -o" and press Enter.
+-Navigate inside the main folder of it where the "src" subfolder is, copy this path (eg. C:\etc\etc\src) , open the shell (command prompt in Windows OS), move to the path (tip: write in the command prompt "cd <path>" and press Enter), then type "ng serve -o" and press Enter.
 The frontend part should be working and should see it after some seconds in you browser.